getsentry/sentry-javascript/MIGRATION.md

 This release deprecates `@sentry/hub` and all of it's exports.
 All of the `@sentry/hub` exports have moved to `@sentry/core`. `@sentry/hub` will be removed in the next major release.

+# Upgrading replay (beta)

+For details on upgrading Replay in its beta phase, please view the [dedicated Replay MIGRATION docs](./packages/replay/MIGRATION.md).

 # Upgrading from 6.x to 7.x

 The main goal of version 7 is to reduce bundle size.
 This version is breaking because we removed deprecated APIs, upgraded our build tooling, and restructured npm package contents.